 Initially, Kain thought he would create linoprints for the book, but after realising that lino wouldn't render the detail to the images that we wanted, we decided on a product called Resingrave.
 This engraving medium, invented in the 1990s as a cheaper alternative to the traditional boxwood, is a synthetic apoxy resin cemented onto thick fiberboard.
 Kain has encountered quite a bit of resistance using this material, as it's a lot harder than wood and has a tendency to chip, if not worked with super-sharp tools and a refined technique.

 But his persistence and many hours of work have paid off with five beautiful bi-coloured illustrations already complete—and only another two to go!
+Check out the video below.

 Thanks for reading.